 In the puzzle, you are a detective chasing Sweeney Todd through the streets of London, as in the following picture:

 You are the detective in blue, and Sweeney is red.
 You and he alternate turns, where a turn consists of moving to an adjacent vertex.
 You move first.
 You win if both you and Sweeney occupy the same vertex.
-I wrote a simple Java applet where you can play the game here.

 After working out a solution, and being pleased by the interesting mathematics involved, I checked out some online walkthroughs of the game that describe how to catch Sweeney.
 Interestingly, all of them essentially suggest to “just keep moving towards him and try to back him into a corner.”
 This rather vague advice fails to capture a necessary part of the solution, namely how important that diagonal edge in the center of the graph is.
 It is not difficult to show that if neither you nor Sweeney traverses that diagonal edge, then Sweeney can evade you indefinitely.